kylemath/MoralWordEEG/README.md

 3) SingleTrial_MWP.m - This loads the behavioural data and creates a list of each trial to use for analysis, outputs a testout.csv file of the data that can be pasted into the columns of GEE_Data_MWP.xlsx.

+4) SingleTrial_ERP_MWP.m - This loads the behavioural data and EEG data together and creates a list of each trial to use for analysis, outputs a testout.csv file of the data that can be pasted into the columns of GEE_Data_ERP_MWP.xlsx.

 subfunctions - folder of functions used in the code EOG-electrode-locs.ced - locations of electrodes for eeglab topographies 4conds_rej3_Settings_MWP.mat - saved preprocessing settings made by Analysis_Wrapper_MWP.m